top of page

 3. Tariffs as a Catalyst: The China Exodus

-For U.S. buyers, China went from being the world's factory to a pricing and compliance nightmare almost overnight.
+For U.S. buyers, China's status as the world's factory abruptly transformed into a pricing and compliance challenge.
 The tariff hike forced importers to:

 • Rethink supply chains